-Most property owners pay an annual levy via their council rates to help fund Victoria’s fire and emergency services.
+Property owners pay an annual levy via council rates to support emergency services.

 The fire services property levy is collected by local councils and usually appears on your rate notice.
 The levy is collected from non-rateable properties via a separate notice.

-We monitor the performance of councils as they collect the levy, which we then pass on to the Victorian Government.
+We monitor the performance of councils as they collect the levy on behalf of the Victorian Government.

 How is the levy calculated?